matthieu-str/Regiopremise/Methodology.md

 Fisher-Tropsch from coal is probably not a technology that is used in Europe to produce 1-butanol for example, but is used in South Africa.
 But with the assumption made, we consider that Europe and South Africa produce 1-butanol with both technologies.
 Refining these choices entails a deep expertise of technologies deployed throughout the world, and for many different commodities.
-However, this is not an expertise that is available to regioinvent.
+However, this is not an expertise that is available to regioinvent's team.

+For non-internationally traded commodities, the shares of the ecoinvent markets are also simply copied and re-applied.
+The difference with the consumption and production markets, is that we need to create another "market" for the distribution of these technologies producing non-internationally traded commodities (think of tap water, which can be produced from "conventional treatment" or "direct filtration treatment").
+Because just copying the ecoinvent markets and keeping their names would be confusing (you would have consumption markets, production markets and just "markets" and it's not clear what they are) we rename them.
+What markets are in ecoinvent are actually technology mixes.
+So we decided to create "technology mix for xxxx" processes to represent these distributions.
+So when you see a process "technology mix for" think of the markets of ecoinvent.

 ### Dealing with yearly fluctuation of trade data
 To not be subject to the whims of the trade market changing constantly, which would affect the robustness from year to